Ishaan-19022006/smtcoq/examples/debuggerIshaan/Help.md

 ImmBuildProj (t_i:=t_i) t_func t_atom t_form 1 0 0
      : step (t_i:=t_i) t_func t_atom t_form
 ```
-The comment at the beginning of the block is built from
+The comment at the beginning of the next block is built from
 this output:
 ```
   (* 1.
 ImmBuildProj 1 0 0 *)